sitting-duck/stuff/sql/quiz.md

 31. The use of the ALL operator allows you to compare a single value with a list of values returned by the first subquery using a comparison operator other than EQUALS (such as the greater than operator)

+37. The IN operator could be used in place of INTERSECT if the DBMS does not support it.

+45. The natural join determines the common attribute or attributes by looking for identically named attributes and compatible data types.

+46. The HAVING clause is used to restrict the output of a GROUP BY query by applying a conditional criteria to the grouped rows.

+54. When using the Oracle TO_DATE function, the code MON represents a three letter month name.